vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/4.account-management-statements/authentication.md

 | ldap_bindpasswd      | string | ""                                                                        | The password of the user who is mentioned in the bind DN.                                              |
 | ldap_searchattribute | string | ""                                                                        | An array of the required attributes.                                                                   |
 | ldap_searchfilter    | string | ""                                                                        | Specifies a search filter by defining what to search for.
 It is more flexible than the searchattribut. |

+## FAQ

+### Error information: Authentication fails, Invalid data length

+Authentication fails because you do not enable the authentication.
+Follow the preceding steps to enable the authentication.

 <!-- restrict the attributes and values returned by the server to just those required. -->
 <!-- When LDAP is turned on, the following security settings can be used to configure it: